metacpan/metacpan-cpan-extracted/distros/W/WWW-RoboCop/README.md

     #    ...
     # )

+See `examples/crawl-host.pl`, which is included with this distribution, to get a quick start.

 # DESCRIPTION

-BETA BETA BETA!

-`WWW::RoboCop` is a dead simple, somewhat opinionated robot.
+`WWW::RoboCop` is a simple, somewhat opinionated robot.
 Given a starting page, this module will crawl only URLs which have been allowed by the `is_url_allowed` callback.
 It then creates a report of all visited pages, keyed on URL.
 You are encouraged to provide your own report creation callback